wvangansbeke/Unsupervised-Semantic-Segmentation/saliency/README.md

 ## Postprocessing

-The model predictions are post-processed as follows:
+The model predictions are post-processed using the method below.
+This ensures that we do not have an image with many small segments.

 ```python
 import cv2